 On the positive side, the market is not as crowded.
 There may be more potential than in a crowded segment like burgers.
 And since most of these franchise chains are regional and fairly small, you may get more support and attention from the franchisor.

 Also, the market may be underserved today.
 Americans are passionate about barbecue, with it being the 15th most popular menu item.
 It’s also reasonably priced, as many outlets are quick service, fast casual or food trucks.
-Those two factors suggest potential for growth.
+Those two factors suggest the potential for growth.

 More in: Franchise Opportunities